pgobeil-b/wolf3d/README.md

 Try make && ./wolf3d doom

-You can make your own labyrinths, altough the parsing only accepts rectangle maps right now.
+You can make your own labyrinths, altough the parsing only accepts rectangular maps right now.
 Rules to follow:
 * 1 '1' are for walls '5' are goals
 * 2 '-1' is where the player spawns
-* 3 All numbers must be have 1 space between them
+* 3 All numbers must have 1 space between them

 e.g.